SGM Herbert A. Friedman (Ret.)

 .
 To reach it you can follow Route 9 going toward the setting sun or you can follow the Se Bang Hieng River walking in the direction the water flows.
 Avoid people until you reach the safe area.
 Laos

 The back of the leaflet has text in Both Lao and Vietnamese.
+I assume the Lao text is identical to the Vietnamese.
 The Vietnamese text is:

 To All North Vietnamese Soldiers in

 You are offered the chance to escape death and live in peace and safety for the duration.
 The Royal Lao Government and people will welcome you and treat you as a brother.

 Commander in Chief